muojp/docker-asp.net/README.md

 While starting your container, please run it with `docker run -t -d` switches since `k` command requires TTY to stay alive and `-t` will attach a pseudo-TTY to the process.

+Alternatively, you can use Kestrel as a web server.
+To do this, set your ENTRYPOINT like this:

+    ENTRYPOINT k kestrel

 ### Disclaimer